- What is an Agriculture Mortgage?

 The actual rate you’ll get depends on how well you can present your business case to the lender.

-But in general, agriculture mortgage rates can be around 2% over the Bank of England’s base rate.
+But in general, agriculture mortgage rates may be around 2% over the Bank of England’s base rate.
 They tend to have higher rates than residential mortgages because of the unique nature of farming businesses.

 You have two main choices: a fixed rate, where your interest rate stays the same for a set period, or a variable rate, which can change with the market.